Divorce Modifications in Rhode Island

 Your life will likely change many times after your divorce is finalized; everything from a new job to a new marriage could dramatically change your living situation.
 The law allows you to petition the court to modify your divorce agreement in order to accommodate these changes.
 A Rhode Island family attorney can help you present your petition before your judge and develop new, fair terms for your agreement.

-At McIntyre Tate LLP, we have been selected as one of the Best Law Firms by U.S. News & World Report for the last three consecutive years, serving as a testament to both our dedication to our clients as well as our elite skill and knowledge of the law.
+At McIntyre Tate LLP, we have been selected as one of the Best Law Firms by U.S. News & World Report for the last five consecutive years, serving as a testament to both our dedication to our clients as well as our elite skill and knowledge of the law.
 We strive to provide each client with an unmatched level of service and advocacy, ensuring that they not only receive a positive outcome to their needs, but that their questions and concerns are answered quickly.

 Are you ready to experience the difference our quality of service can provide?
 Call McIntyre Tate LLP and schedule a case evaluation today by dialing (401) 351-7700.